SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 that nothing came before the Big Bang, and the origin of our universe is then something more global.

-Whatever put us all here, out the whole 4D thing here, all at once, so-to-speak.
+Whatever put us all here, put the whole 4D thing here, all at once, so-to-speak.
 Or at least implicitly, since nothing exists on the other side of a mirror.
 Nothing exists on the other side of our Big Bang.
+(Some people like to think there is an actual Mirror universe on the "other side" --- but a reflection reflects, it does not transmit.
+Just sayin'.)

+If you prefer a cosmology where a universe does exist through a conformal symmetry boundary then Roger Penrose has a Conformal Cyclic Cosmology for you to work on, but it is by far the harder physics to get right, and is probably wrong.

+There is however a hybrid of Turok--Boyle and Penrose, due to Anthony Lasenby and colleagues, which is that a far future conformal symmetry could possibly be "lived thorough" (for elementary particles, not biological life) but the universe on the other side would be time reflected with respect to ours.
+That's a wild one to wrap your head around, but "follow the math".
+It is not illogical nor inconceivable.

 Since this is not my physics blog, I think I will leave this topic here.
 I cannot quite turn it to useful allegory.